 The reserves were estimated using a combination of the production performance, volumetric and analogy methods, in each case as we considered to be appropriate and necessary to establish the conclusions set forth herein.
-The methods employed in estimating reserves are described in page 1 of the Appendix.
 All reserve estimates represent our best judgment based on data available at the time of preparation and assumptions as to future economic and regulatory conditions.
 It should be realized that the reserves actually recovered, the revenue derived therefrom and the actual cost incurred could be more or less than the estimated amounts.